The Divine Council - Stephen Smoot

 Laura Hales: Very much for the layman.

-Stephen Smoot: And that’s a big strength that Michael Heiser brings into this discussion, is he’s able to translate some of these sometimes very esoteric and complicated concepts into a very user friendly presentation, so I think it’s good you found Michael Heiser because he has a lot of valuable contributions to this.
+Stephen Smoot: And that’s a big strength that Michael Heiser brings into this discussion.
+He’s able to translate some of these sometimes very esoteric and complicated concepts into a very user friendly presentation, so I think it’s good you found Michael Heiser because he has a lot of valuable contributions to this.

 Laura Hales: He gives us wonderful little paragraphs, sound bites.
 Go away and come back.
 Read another one.
 Process it.
 I’m going to share a quote with you that I grabbed from him.